dimitri-nicolo/calico/master/reference/calicoq/endpoint.md

 ---

-`calicoq endpoint <substring>` shows you the Calico profiles and policies that relate to a endpoints whose full name includes `<substring>`.
+`calicoq endpoint <substring>` shows you the Calico profiles and policies that relate to endpoints whose full name includes `<substring>`.
 It can display, in separate lists:

 - the profiles and policies that Calico uses to police traffic that is arriving at or departing from those endpoints